wittlock/ngx-image-zoom/README.md

 ### Zoom modes
 Mode | Description
 :---:|---
-hover | Whenever the mouse cursor moves over the thumbnail it will show the zoomed image until it leaves the thumbnail. click | Similar to hover but it only starts zooming if the user clicks the image.
-Moving the cursor away from the image disables it again. toggle | A click in the image will zoom at the point of the cursor.
+`hover` | Whenever the mouse cursor moves over the thumbnail it will show the zoomed image until it leaves the thumbnail.
+`click` | Similar to hover but it only starts zooming if the user clicks the image.
+Moving the cursor away from the image disables it again.
+`toggle` | A click in the image will zoom at the point of the cursor.
 Another click will restore the small image.
-<nobr>hover-freeze</nobr> | First click enables hover mode, second click freezes the zoomed image where it is, third click restores thumbnail.
+`hover-freeze` | First click enables hover mode, second click freezes the zoomed image where it is, third click restores thumbnail.

 ### Zoom ratio
 The zoom ratio used in the *minZoomRatio* and *maxZoomRatio* settings refer to the relative size of the thumbnail